-The mushers run the Yentna all the way to the confluence with the Skwentna River and the town of Skwentna, three miles from the mouth.
+The mushers will bypass Yentna in 2021 and then meet up with the Skwentna River and the town of Skwentna, three miles from the mouth.
 These slow moving glacial rivers normally provide very good trails.
 They are all from one fourth to more than a mile wide and freeze thick enough to provide a good trail until late into the winter.
 Hazards are sometimes plentiful with rough ice to manhandle a sled over and around.
 Overflow, water running on top of the ice, can be a very real problem in some conditions.